vicodut/Media-Manager/README.md

 #Media-Manager

 ###Require :
-You need to have installed in your computeur: npm and bower (installed in global).
+You need to have installed in your computeur: node npm and bower (installed in global).

 ###Install :